 - 2 cups buttermilk, or more if needed

 You can make this bread with just all-purpose flour.
 But the wholemeal flour has a nice coarse texture to it that is perfect in this bread.
 Wholmeal flour is just stoneground whole wheat grain with nothing added or removed.
 I used Odlums for this recipe, an Irish brand that is available in the U.S. Preheat your oven to 375 degrees.
-Take a round cake pan, pie pan, or cast iron pan.
+Take a round cake pan, pie pan, or cast iron skillet.
 Grease the pan/sheet with butter and set aside.

 Add your dry ingredients to a large bowl and stir to combine.